amartinhuertas/amartinhuertas.github.io/menu2.md

 First, **it has been shown to be able to accurately model an industrially-relevant, state-of-the-art, large-scale problem in the {{hts}} community with unprecedented resolution, and time-to-solution \citep{Badia2019maxwell}.**
 Second, in the framework of the collaboration with ICMAB-CSIC, **we could confirm that it significantly reduces computational times (with respect to a COMSOL-based solution) from weeks and hours, to days and minutes**, resp., for a number of 2D toy benchmarks problem proposed by ICMAB-CSIC, while being able to successfully (accurately) model 3D problems, **out of reach until today by ICMAB-CSIC**.
 Third, **the numerical tool has been validated experimentally against the so-called Hall probe mapping experiment**.
 A high agreement of numerical results against measured data was observed; see Fig.[16](#fig_hts-validation), and \citep{Olm2019} for details.
-Fourth, although it is still a prototype, **this tool is already providing insightful understanding of the electromagnetic behavior, under different design parameters (e.g., size and shape), of the {{hts}} tapes manufactured by OXOLUTIA S.L.** On-going work within RL2 is being focused on the improvement of this tool.
-In particular, it is being extended to thermo-mechanical coupling.
+Fourth, although it is still a prototype, **this tool is already providing insightful understanding of the electromagnetic behavior, under different design parameters (e.g., size and shape), of the {{hts}} tapes manufactured by OXOLUTIA S.L.**

 \label{fig_hts-validation}
 ~~~